-And ok, maybe this dish—made with equal parts beef and greens in a light but flavor-packed black bean sauce with garlic—doesn't quite qualify as a side dish.
-And, seeing as I'm using a mixture of kale and frisée, it doesn't quite qualify as "Chinese greens," either.
-But the basic techniques I use—just a quick stir-fry with no blanching—is a method that works with any kind of hearty green leafy vegetable, whether it's Chinese or not.
+This dish, which is made up of equal parts beef and greens in a light but flavor-packed black bean sauce with garlic doesn't quite qualify as a side dish, and seeing as I'm using a mixture of kale and frisée—two decidedly Western greens—it doesn't quite qualify as "Chinese greens" either.
+But the basic techniques I use in ut—just a quick stir-fry with no blanching—is a method that works with any kind of hearty green leafy vegetable, whether it's Chinese or not.

 Recipe Details